ryanfanchiotti/wordle-cli/README.md

 ## Wordle CLI

-easy way to play wordle from your terminal\
-run with `cargo run`
+play wordle from your terminal; run with `cargo run`